World Heritage Photos

 Speyer Cathedral

 Speyer Cathedral: Speyer is a town in southwest Germany, situated on the banks of the river Rhine, about 40 km of Heidelberg.
 Speyer is famous for its cathedral, commonly known as the Kaiserdom zu Speyer, the Imperial Cathedral of Speyer.
 Speyer Cathedral is one of the largest and most important cathedrals of Germany and also the largest Romanesque cathedral in the world.
 The cathedral is one of the most important Romanesque monuments of the Holy Roman Empire.
 The Speyer Cathedral was founded by the Holy Royal Emperor Conrad II in 1030 and is considered to be a 'turning point' in the architecture of Europe.
 The cathedral has the earliest example in Germany of a colonnaded dwarf gallery that encircles the entire building.
 The crypt of Speyer Cathedral is the largest Romanesque columned hall crypt in Europe.
 For almost 300 years, the monumental crypt was a royal burial place, it contains the tombs of German kings and emperors as well as several bishops.
 Along with the Cathedral of Santiago de Compostela, the Durham Cathedral and Cluny Abbey, Speyer Cathedral was the most ambitious project of that time.
 During the Nine Years' War, the inhabitants of Speyer took shelter in the cathedral when the troops of the French King Louis XIV were looting Speyer.
-Speyer Cathedral is located some 65 km northwest of the UNESCO World Heritage in Maulbronn and some 55 km south of the UNESCO World Heritage in Lorsch.
+Speyer Cathedral is situated about 65 km northwest from the World Heritage Site in Maulbronn and about 55 km south from the World Heritage Site in Lorsch.
 Speyer Cathedral became a UNESCO World Heritage in 1981.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos